yosuken/MAGRE/README.md

     --overwrite      [bool]                -- overwrite output directory

   (computation)
-    -n, --ncpus      [int] (default: 1)    -- num CPUs to use (for multicore computation, 'parallel' (GNU parallel) need to be available.)
+    -n, --ncpus      [int] (default: 4)    -- the number of CPUs used for calculation

 [output files]
   result/<name>/contig_table.tsv -- result of all analysis.
-Line 1: header, Line 2: result of input MAG, Line 3-: result of contigs. result/<name>/refined.fa       -- genomic fasta of decontaminated MAG result/<name>/refined.log      -- simple statistics of decontamination.
+Line 1: header.
+Line 2: result of input MAG.
+Line 3-: result of contigs. result/<name>/refined.fa       -- genomic fasta of decontaminated MAG result/<name>/refined.log      -- simple statistics of decontamination.
 It is recommended to check the percentage of retained fraction.
 If the percentage is too small (e.g., <50%), it is better to inspect 'contig_table.tsv' and do manual curation.
 ```